Dr Mark J. Whiting

 Research interests

-- Additive Manufacture of Metals and Alloys
+- Additive Manufacture of Materials and Systems

-- Physical and chemical processes that occur at metal/metal and metal/ceramic interfaces.
+- Physical and chemical processes that occur at metal/metal and metal/ceramic interfaces

-- The role of interfaces in phase transformations.
+- The role of interfaces in phase transformations

 Research collaborations